mazlo/lod-graph-analysis/README.md

 #### Plots on degree distributions

-The folder 'plots/degree-distributions' contains plots that were automatically created during the analysis on degree measures.
+The folder `plots/degree-distributions` contains plots that were automatically generated during the analysis on degree measures.
 You can find for each of the data sets considered a plot of the total degree distribution (`distribution_degree.pdf` file) and the in-degree distribution (`distribution_in-degree.pdf` file) values of all vertices.

 #### Statistics on the considered data sets